Copyright © DC Family Lawyers | Capital Family & Divorce Law Group, 2026 | All rights reserved.

 If the trial date arrives and the couple has not reached an agreement, the judge will hear evidence on all the matters still in dispute and issue a court order resolving them.
 The judge’s order has the force of law, and the spouses must comply with it.

 No-fault divorce is available whether the couple’s divorce is uncontested or contested.
-The grounds for a no-fault divorce is simply that the couple has been living separately for at least a year.
+The grounds for a no-fault divorce is simply that the couple has been living separately for at least six months or that there are irreconcilable differences.
+Couples may also divorce according to their mutual consent.
 Using no-fault grounds avoids the necessity of proving the other spouse guilty of egregious behavior in a public court proceeding.

 If you have decided to end your marriage, you likely need to make multiple decisions that will impact your family.
 A Columbia divorce lawyer understands the legal and practical consequences of various strategies and could ensure you know the implications of your decisions.